forrest211/React-Jobs/README.md

 I created this website using React, Vite and Node.js.
 This is for employers to post job listings, and for applicants to view said postings.
 While this is currently geared towards developer positions, this can be easily adapted to generalize and include any type of job.

-The purpose of this website was for me to learn React and other tools.
+The purpose of this website was mainly for me to learn React.

 One of the aspects I am currently working on adding is an authentication system that will authenticate employers such that only employers may add, edit and delete their respective job listings.
 I also wish to implement a search system, allowing users to quickly find job positions by their titles.
 Another aspect is to add a filtering system when looking through job positions.
 Filters that I'd like to add include, but are not limited to, job type, salary range and location.